CPRICHA/delta-demos/README.md

 # delta-demos
-This a Demo for Git and GitHub class.
+This is a demo for the Git and GitHub class.